CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Eliminate

-The three horizontal lines are arranged correctly, but the vertical lines are reversed.
-After rotation, the broken vertical line should be on the left and the thin solid vertical line should be on the right.
+Verticals reversed.
+The three horizontal lines are right, but the verticals are the wrong way round — the broken line should be on the left and the thin solid line on the right.

 C